ynx0/thread-docs/gall/5_poke-thread.md

 ;<  vmsg=vase   bind:m  (take-poke %foo)
 ```

 `take-poke` is a `strandio` function that just waits for a poke with the given mark and skips everything else.
 In this case we've specified a mark of `%foo`.
-Once our thread gets a poke with this mark return it as a result with `(pure:m vmsg)`.
+Once our thread gets a poke with this mark it returns it as a result with `(pure:m vmsg)`.
 When our agent gets that it just prints it.

 # [Previous](4_stop-thread.md)
 ## [Return Home](../index.md)